Skip to Main Content

 How are mortgage interest rates determined?

-It may seem like mortgage terms are being dictated by a bank or lender: They’re the ones advertising the rates, right?
+It may seem like mortgage interest is dictated by lenders: They’re the ones advertising the rates, right?
 But actually, mortgage rates “are not directly set by any one entity but rather arise from the interplay of complex economic factors,” says Andrew Latham, a certified financial planner based in Rolesville, North Carolina.
 “Lenders typically set their rates based on the return they need to make a profit after accounting for risks and costs.”

-Of course, they don’t just pluck numbers out of the air.
-A mortgage loan is essentially debt, and for context, lenders look to another type of debt: bonds.
-“When investors purchase bonds, they are essentially lending money in exchange for periodic interest payments and a return of the principal when the bond matures,” says Dennis Shirshikov, a strategist for Awning.com and a professor of economics and finance at City University of New York.
+That said, they don’t just pluck numbers out of the air.
+A mortgage loan is debt, and for context, lenders look to another type of debt: bonds.
+“When investors purchase bonds, they are essentially lending money in exchange for periodic interest payments and a return of the principal when the bond matures,” says Dennis Shirshikov, head of growth at vacation home platform Summer.com and former adjunct professor of economics and finance at City University of New York.
 The annual rate of return a bond offers investors, reflecting its price and its interest rate, is known as its yield.
 “Mortgage rates are heavily influenced by these [bond] yields,” he says.

-There are many types of bonds, but the ones that lenders focus on are mortgage-backed securities (MBS), whose rates are closely tied to those of U.S. Treasury notes or bonds (T-bonds), particularly the 10-year Treasury.
+There are many types of bonds, but lenders focus on mortgage-backed securities (MBS).
+Their rates are closely tied to those of U.S. Treasury bonds (T-bonds), particularly the 10-year Treasury note.

 “Mortgage-backed securities usually trade at an interest rate premium to the T-bonds, and this difference between Treasury rates and MBS rates is called the mortgage spread,” says Preetam Purohit, head of hedging and analytics for Embrace Home Loans.
 “Mortgage lenders usually add a margin to the MBS rate to come up with the rate they charge for a mortgage loan.